sametgul/roman3d/README.md

 ## Overview

 This repository contains all the necessary components for constructing and operating a 3 DOF planar robotic manipulator experiment setup.
-The project includes a CAD model of the robot, embedded code for the data acquisition card, the circuit design for the card, and a MATLAB project template.
+The project includes a CAD model design of the robot, embedded code for the data acquisition card, the circuit design for the card, and a MATLAB project template.

 ## Contents